SebLz/ha-addons/maestro_gateway/README.md

 # About the addon
 Maestro technology uses a Websocket to communicate with the pellet stove.
 It is used by the [MCZ Maestro](https://www.mcz.it/en/maestro-technology/) App and also by external thermostats.
 After installing the addon, the pellet [state and commands](https://github.com/Chibald/maestrogateway#payload-type-topic) should be available through MQTT.
-This addon simply embeds the code from https://github.com/Chibald/maestrogateway in a Home Assistant container.
+This addon  embeds the code from https://github.com/Chibald/maestrogateway (cloud connection) and https://github.com/pipolaq/maestro (direct/local connection) in a Home Assistant container.
-There are many areas of improvements, like support of [MQTT discovery](https://www.home-assistant.io/docs/mqtt/discovery/), better docs and type checking for options,...
-My time and expertise are limited but hopefully this is already helpful to some people and can be further improved by others :).

 # Installation
 You can install this addon after adding my repository url (https://github.com/SebLz/ha-addons) in your HA instance (you can follow [the official guide](https://www.home-assistant.io/common-tasks/os#installing-third-party-add-ons).
-Also, make sure the stove is reachable from the device on which HA is running.
+If you want to connect locally to the stove, make sure it is reachable from the device on which HA is running.
 To do this, you'll typically need to use a wifi dongle on your HA device to connect to the stove AP or setup a second (client) wifi interface on your router (can be done easily if you use OpenWRT for instance).

 # Configuration
 Available options enable user to set up [Chibald' maestrogateway config](https://github.com/Chibald/maestrogateway#configuration)
+You can choose between [Chibald's local connection script](https://github.com/Chibald/maestrogateway#configuration) and [Pipolaq's local connection script](https://github.com/pipolaq/maestro) with the first option : "USE_MCZ_CLOUD".

 # Usage
-Examples of code you can use in you configuration.yaml:
+Examples of code you can use in you configuration.yaml (in this case using Chibald's script):

 Sensor to display stove state:
 ```